 If you’re thinking about separating or if you’re in the process, and the need to be plain for how you’re going to deal with your property, start gathering documents, like, financial statements, tax returns, mutual fund statements, bank statements, check account statements.
 Make copies if you can, and keep them in a safe place.

 If you have questions about property distribution or any of the issues related to divorce and separation, please visit our website, and feel free to call me to set up an appointment.
-I’m Vanessa Mathews from Mathews Family Law & Mediation Services.
+I’m Vanessa Mathews from Mathews Family Law & Mediation Specialists.